-As 2018 marks the 51st year anniversary of the 1967 Detroit uprising, Life Remodeled and our partners are continuing to invest in the neighborhood surrounding the Durfee Innovation Society, in the community where Detroit’s civil unrest began.
+As 2018 marked the 51st year anniversary of the 1967 Detroit uprising, Life Remodeled and our partners are continued to invest in the neighborhood surrounding the Durfee Innovation Society, in the community where Detroit’s civil unrest began.
 Our collective impact serves not only as a powerful commemoration of the progress that has been made, but also the progress we continue to strive toward.

 In 2017 we:

 - began renovating and repurposing the former Durfee Elementary Middle School building (adjacent to Central High School) into the Durfee Innovation Society

 - repaired 53 homes

 - boarded up 534 vacant houses

 - removed blight on 367 blocks

 During our 2018 Six Day Project, we mobilized 10,397 volunteers on the same blocks, but went beyond blight removal.
 In response to the vision and requests of students and community residents, we invested in public spaces and places by:

 Boarding up 396 houses

 Clearing 102 alleyways